tgroshon/tommygroshong.com/content/posts/russia-nato-expansion.md

 date: 2021-08-20T18:32:37-04:00
 ---

-A little story I want to tell about Russian Federation and the expansion of NATO under the direction of the US Government.
+A little story I want to tell about the Russian Federation and the expansion of NATO under the direction of the US Government.

 **1991**: the Soviet Union dissolution was largely complete.
 All the former members of the Union were now their own nation states and several of the more radically